 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We endeavor to provide a safe and welcoming environment where children/young people are respected and valued.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection.
+We endeavour to provide a safe and welcoming environment where children/young people are respected and valued.
+We are alert to the signs of abuse and neglect and follow procedures to ensure that children receive effective support and protection.

-At Rothbury First School pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
-Children are taught to recognise when they are at risk and how to get help when they need it.
-Rothbury First School is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.
+At Rothbury First School, pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
+This policy has been written with reference to key statutory guidance.
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership, Northumberland Children's and Adults Safeguarding Partnership (NCASP).